-Over the years, the group has released a handful of singles.
-In January, they released another fully independent song, ‘Blue Eyes’ – a tune that explores the blurred boundaries between jazz and indie-pop.
-Their first full record (a 7-track EP) was released on all streaming platforms September 12th.
+Over the years, the band has released several singles.
+In January 2020, they released Blue Eyes – a song that blurs the boundaries of jazz, reggae and indie-pop.
+Team Faraday’s first record (a 7-track EP) was released on all streaming platforms September 12th.
 Look for another record release in early Summer 2021.